RCReddyN/lavangam/README.md

 <li> Please, do not judge me for the kind of names I use.
 It is funny.
 Atleast, to me.
 <li> Lavangam, internally, uses a Trie internally to store/search for words.
 <li> An elephantine collection of words from NLTK corpus, is used to contruct the trie, so expect a second delay.
-<li> Levenshtein's algorithm for minimum distance is used to suggest words and the distance is set to seven involuntarily.
+<li> Levenshtein's algorithm for minimum distance is used to suggest words.
 </ul>

 ## Usage